WHY LIFE ALEXANDRO

-4. Strengthen the Natura 2000 network through new sites and management updates;
+Strengthening the Natura 2000 network through new sites and management updates

-5. Raise public awareness and promote sustainable behaviour;
+To raise public awareness and promote sustainable behaviour

-6. Create a replicable model for coastal management and conservation.
+Developing a replicable model for coastal management and conservation

 THE ACTIONS

-The project comprises a series of actions operating at various levels:
+The project comprises a series of initiatives operating at various levels:

-- Preparatory actions: data collection on the species and habitats, definition of scientific protocols, mapping of stakeholders and analysis of best practices;
+data collection on species and habitats, development of scientific protocols, mapping of stakeholders and analysis of best practices

-- Field actions: nest protection, demarcation of areas, monitoring of nesting sites, restoration of dune habitats and removal of marine litter;
+nest protection, marking out of areas, monitoring of nesting sites, restoration of dune habitats and removal of marine litter

-- Conflict mitigation actions: round-table discussions with key stakeholders (e.g. local authorities, beach managers and associations), drafting of a ‘Guide to Good Practice’;
+consultative meetings with key stakeholders (e.g. local authorities, beach operators and associations), and the drafting of a “Guide to Good Practice”

-- Communication and awareness-raising: information campaigns, educational activities, engagement of citizens, schools, tourism operators and fishermen;
+information campaigns, educational activities, engagement with the public, schools, tour operators and fishermen

-- Replication and governance: development and strengthening of the Natura 2000 network and promotion of agreements with local authorities (“Pact for the Little Ringed Plover”).
+development, strengthening of the Natura 2000 network and promotion of agreements with local authorities (“Pact for the Kentish Plover”)

-- Monitoring: assessment of the effectiveness of the actions and the environmental and socio-economic impact of the project.
+assessment of the effectiveness of the measures and of the project’s environmental and socio-economic impact

 PROJECT AREAS